José Gomes (football manager): Zamalek

 In February 2024, Gomes was appointed head coach of Zamalek SC in the Egyptian Premier League until July 2025.
 Three months later, he guided the team to their second title in the CAF Confederation Cup by winning against RS Berkane in the final on the away goals rule, following a 2–2 aggregate draw.
 He achieved his second trophy on 27 September, beating rivals Al Ahly SC on penalties to claim the CAF Super Cup.

 Gomes announced his departure on 11 December 2024.

 Al Fateh

 On 15 December 2024, Gomes returned to the Saudi main division by joining Al Fateh SC on an initial one-year deal.
 In his second match in charge, his bottom-placed side were trounced 9–0 at leaders Al Hilal SFC, managed by his compatriot Jorge Jesus; it was the heaviest loss of his career.
 He went on to easily avoid relegation, notably beating eventual champions Al-Ittihad Club 2–0 at home.

+Al-Khaleej

+On 28 May 2026, Gomes was appointed at Al-Khaleej FC.